project-looo/looo/README.md

 - Automate ETL
 - Add the block list of domains to the repo and make it part of the ETL
 - Add user block list and make it part of the ETL
+- Add Organization description.
+In case, if an organization needs detailed description, change logo or name.
 # How to contribute?
 TODO